 Estimated total number of craft jobs outside of the creative industries: 88,000. (ii)

-Sources: (i) Creative Industries Economic Estimates, November 2017; (ii) Creative Industries Economic Estimates, January 2015; (iii) DCMS Sectors Economic Estimates, July 2018, DCMS.
-Note: DCMS no longer publishes a figure for number of UK crafts jobs outside the creative industries.
+Sources: (i) DCMS Economic Estimates, June 2019, February 2020 (ii) Creative Industries Economic Estimates, January 2015; Note: DCMS no longer publishes a figure for number of UK crafts jobs outside the creative industries.
 Research published in 2015 by the Crafts Council (see below) provides quite different estimates It estimates that the total craft employment footprint in the UK was 182,860 employees.

 - Using data from the Annual Population Survey and Annual Business Survey, the 'Measuring the Craft Economy' report estimates that businesses involved in the craft industries contribute £746m in GVA to the UK economy, with an additional £243m of GVA generated by craft occupations in other creative industries and £2.41bn of GVA generated by craft occupations in non-creative industries.
 This makes an estimated total GVA for the craft economy of £3.398bn.

-Source: Measuring the Craft Economy, Crafts Council, March 2015.
+Source: Crafts Council presentation; Measuring the Craft Economy, Crafts Council, March 2015.

 CRAFTS AND EXPORTS

-- Key European exports markets for UK crafts practitioners include France, Belgium, Germany, Italy and Ireland, and globally, the Gulf markets and the USA are also considered important.
+- Key European exports markets for UK crafts practitioners include France, Belgium, Germany, Italy and Ireland.
+Globally, the Gulf markets and the USA are considered important.

-- The biggest perceived barriers to exporting internationally are logistics and shipping, closely followed by lack of networks and contacts and/or knowledge and experience.
-The study found that the perception of respondents identifying marketing as a barrier fell from 40 per cent to 26 per cent, and there was also a reduction in the perception of paperwork as a barrier from 26 per cent to 13 per cent, compared to a previous survey by the Crafts Council.
+- The biggest perceived barriers to exporting crafts goods are logistics and shipping, closely followed by lack of networks and contacts and/or knowledge and experience.
+The study found that the perception of respondents identifying marketing as a barrier fell from 40 per cent to 26 per cent, and there was also a reduction in the perception of paperwork as a barrier from 26 per cent to 13 per cent, compared to previous Crafts Council research.

 People working in Craft - characteristics